liwuqiong/liwuqiong.github.io/_posts/2023-09/2023-09-07-Considering to quit my comfortable, decent and well-paying job.md

 title: Considering to quit my comfortable, decent and well-paying job
 description:
 summary:
-tags: [typography]
+tags:
 ---

-# Considering to quit my comfortable, decent and well-paying job
+Considering to quit my comfortable, decent and well-paying job

 I have to admit the truth that my job is quite comfortable: working intensity and load is low, high profile, high degree of freedom, and payment is impressive.